dgcole55/Weather-Station-Tutorial/README.md

 The steps for this tutorial and solutions for each step are provided in branches to this ``main`` repository.

 - Step 0:  Initial setup
+- Step 1:  I2C setup
-- Step 1:  Create the I2C server and communicate with it
+- Step 2:  Create a C app and connect it to the I2C server
-- Step 2:  Communicate with the BME280 sensor
+- Step 3:  Add a driver for the BME280 Atmospheric Sensor

 Other steps will be added in the future.